UNDERSTAND WHAT YOU CAN REALISTICALLY BUY -- AND HOW TO FINANCE IT

 • Seller financing and earnouts

-• Outside equity and family-office capital
+• Outside equity or family-office capital

 • Equipment, working-capital, and revolving-credit facilities